DaveMielke/NBP/b2g/doc/UserInterface/QuickReference/actions.rst

 .. |CutToClipboard| replace:: cut the selected text to the clipboard
 .. |DeleteNext| replace:: delete the character that the cursor is on
 .. |DeletePrevious| replace:: delete the character to the left of the cursor
+.. |DescribeActions| replace:: show a list of the top-level actions
 .. |DescribeBuild| replace:: show details that identify the build
 .. |DescribeCharacter| replace:: show the description of a specific character
 .. |DescribeIndicators| replace:: show important status indicators